On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: A quick review of some free-probabilistic concepts

-$*$-moments (and hence the $*$-distribution) of a circular variable are easy to calculate due to the fact that circular variables are the simplest examples of $R$-diagonal variables (see, e.g., Chapter 15 of \cite{Nica2006}).
+The $*$-moments (and hence the $*$-distribution) of a circular variable are easy to calculate due to the fact that circular variables are the simplest examples of the so-called $R$-diagonal variables (see, e.g., Chapter 15 of \cite{Nica2006}).

-To describe these $*$-moments, we need to talk about non-crossing partitions first.
-Given a totatlly ordered finite set $S$, we denote by $\P(S)$ the set of all partitions of $S$.
+To describe these $*$-moments, we first need to talk about non-crossing partitions.
+Given a totally ordered finite set $S$, we denote by $\P(S)$ the set of all partitions of $S$.
 This is in fact a lattice with respect to the reverse refinement partial order: given $\pi, \sigma \in \P(S)$, $\pi \le \sigma$ if each block of $\pi$ is contained in some block of $\sigma$.

-Given a partition $\pi$, let $V_1, \ldots, V_k$ be its blocks, ordered by the smallest elements. $k$ is called the size of $\pi$ and is denoted by $|\pi|$.
+Given a partition $\pi$, let $V_1, \ldots, V_k$ be its blocks, ordered by their smallest elements. $k$ is called the size of $\pi$ and is denoted by $|\pi|$.
 The smallest element of each block will be called a \emph{primary} element, and the rest of the elements \emph{secondary}.
 The smallest element of $V_1$ is the first primary element, that of $V_2$ the second primary element, and so on.

 To give an example, let $S = \{2, 4, 5, 9, 11, 14\}$.
-Consider the partition $\pi_0 = \{\{2, 9, 11\}, \{4, 14\}, \{5\}\}$.
-In this case, we have three blocks: $V_1 = \{2, 9, 11\}, V_2 = \{5, 14\}$, and $V_3 = \{9\}$.
+Consider the partition $\pi_0 = \{\{2, 4, 11\}, \{5, 14\}, \{9\}\}$.
+In this case, we have three blocks: $V_1 = \{2, 4, 11\}, V_2 = \{5, 14\}$, and $V_3 = \{9\}$.
 The elements $2, 5, 9$ are the primary elements in that order, the rest are secondary elements.